etiennebert/forest_club/2_MRIO/README_MRIO.md

 This performs **Consumption-Based Accounting (CBA)** and **Trade-Based Accounting (TBA)** for the EU27 only.
 It iterates over **11 producer countries**, and **each year** (2012–2019) can take about **2 to 3 hours** per year to process.

 ### 2. Global CBA & TBA
-This concerns only the deforestation consumed in the EU27 and going "through" the EU27 (cf. main manuscript).
+This concerns the deforestation consumed and going "through" each country around the world (mainting the EU27 as a block to avoid to count several time intra-EU27 trade, see main manuscript).

-Next, run:
+Run:
 ```bash
 CBA_TBA_scriptglobal.py
 ```